QueshAnmak/Muse/README.md

 - Go to the Meet tab. (just making sure it is the active tab)
 - Click on the Muse extension.
   - Muse will take a minute to setup.
-DO NOT MINIMIZE OR ITERACT WITH THE NEW BROWSER!!!
+DO NOT INTERACT WITH THE NEW BROWSER EXCEPT FOR MINIMIZING IT!!!
 The browser will automatically minimize when Muse is set up.
+- The bot must be admitted by the meeting host.
 - Done (ツ) *Badum Tsss!*

 ## Using CLI